 When travelling to Australia, there are many baggage weight allowances and restrictions to comply with.
-And packing is one of those skills that we learn, tweak and master until we develop that natural and effortless trip preparation art.
+And packing is one of those skills we learn, tweak and master until we develop that natural and effortless trip preparation art.

 Packing tips for travelling light in Australia